Getting Over Shyness

 - People who do fine in most social situations, but feel ill at ease in a few of them.
 For example, they may get really nervous and self-conscious at parties, or networking events, but be fine around their good friends and co-workers.

 - People who are shy all around, though not to an extreme degree.
 Certain scenarios give them the most trouble, but even day to day they're a bit more tongue-tied and uncomfortable around others than average.
 They have more social insecurities as well.
-On the whole their shyness doesn't get too in the way of their day-to-day functioning.
+On the whole their shyness doesn't get too in the way of their functioning.
 It's more of an inconvenience.

 - People who act very shy in most social situations, are buried under a mountain of worries, and whose lives are noticeably worse off because of it.
 If their shyness is severe enough it may even be more appropriate to describe them as having Social Anxiety Disorder / Social Phobia.